Nigerians in Diaspora Decry INEC’s Poor Conduct of Presidential Election

 He said, “It is very important that as we move into the future, INEC must seek an amendment to the Electoral Act to allow electronic transmission and automated collation through direct submission of results in numerical format from the polling units into the INEC server.

-He described the introduction of Bimodal Voter Accreditation System (BVAS) into the electoral process as noble, adding that it helped in reducing cases of manual manipulation of figures and the problem of over-voting.
+He described the introduction of Bimodal Voter Accreditation System (BVAS) into the electoral process as noble, and said that it helped in reducing cases of manual manipulation of figures and the problem of over-voting.